laravel/docs/requests.md

         //
     }

-The `whenFilled` method will execute the given callback if a value is present on the request and is not empty:
+The `whenFilled` method will execute the given closure if a value is present on the request and is not empty:

     $request->whenFilled('name', function ($input) {
         //